222ridepegasus/kiekelly/posts/ux-ui-instagram-accounts-to-follow-part-1.md

 As showcased designs are often entirely UI fluff, it's also good to scan with an objective UX eye.
 Often showcased material, though evidently pretty, simply wouldn't work in the real world.

-I guess what I find most interesting here then is the chance to quickly refine or reinforce your own design ideologies, a 5 second scan, process, and move on.
+I guess what I find most interesting here then is the chance to quickly refine or reinforce your own design ideologies via continual osmosis, a 5 second scan, process, and move on.

 Follow UI.interceptor at: [instagram.com/ui.interceptor](instagram.com/ui.interceptor)